eliranlevi/node-ts-boilerplate/README.md

 ## Goal

-Start building a Node.js server using SQL database and TypeScsipt in seconds.
+Start building a Node.js server using SQL database and TypeScsipt in seconds 🎉

 ## Usage